fncbook/fnc/chapter10/tpbvp.md

 While time can be the independent variable in a TPBVP, as in {numref}`Example {number} <example-tpbvp-pendulum>`, it is often space, which has no intrinsic direction of information flow.

 (example-tpbvp-mems)=
-::::{prf:example}
+::::{prf:example} MEMS actuator
-A micromechanical electrically driven actuator consists of two flat disk-shaped surfaces in parallel, one at $z=0$ and the other at $z=1$.
+A micro-electromechanical system (MEMS) can have an actuator consisting of two flat, parallel, disk-shaped surfaces, one at $z=0$ and the other at $z=1$.
 The surface at $z=0$ is a rigid metal plate.
 The surface at $z=1$ is an elastic membrane fixed only at its boundary.
 When the surfaces are given different electric potentials, the membrane deflects in response to the induced electric field, and the field is also a position of the deflection.
 Assuming circular symmetry, one may derive the ordinary differential equation {cite}`peleskoEffectSmallaspectratio2006`

 :::{math}
 :label: mems